 Electrosurgery is safe and effective when basic protocol is followed.
-State-of-the-art devices allow veterinarians to cut and coagulate tissue, significantly minimize bleeding, and improve visibility at the surgical site.
-Veterinarians save time on procedures by efficiently controlling bleeding, even during the most complex procedures.
+State-of-the-art devices allow surgeons to cut and coagulate tissue, significantly minimize bleeding, and improve visibility at the surgical site.
+Surgeons save time on procedures by efficiently controlling bleeding even during the most complex procedures.

-To view videos of electrosurgical products in a variety of surgical procedures including tumor resection, cutting and coagulation, visit Bovie Animal Health's video library here - BovieVet.com.
+To view videos of electrosurgical products in a variety of surgical procedures including tumor resection, cutting and coagulation, visit www.youtube.com/user/boviemed.

-ABOUT BOVIE® ANIMAL HEALTH
+ABOUT BOVIE® MEDICAL

-Bovie Animal Health provides current customers and potential buyers with product support and education on all of our products, from electrosurgical generators and accessories to smoke evacuation.
-We have an experienced team of sales professionals covering the entire country and they are available for hands-on product demonstrations and in-servicing or for any of your ESU training needs.
+Bovie Medical provides current customers and potential buyers with product support and education on all of our products from electrosurgical generators and accessories to smoke evacuation.
+We have an experienced team of sales professionals covering the entire country and they are available for hands-on product demonstrations and inservicing or for any of your ESU training needs.

-To schedule a meeting with one of our sales professionals contact us via email at BovieVet@BovieMed.com or by phone at 1 800 537 2790.
+To schedule a meeting with one of our sales professionals contact us via email at Sales@BovieMed.com or by phone at 1 800 537 2790.